The center of the BMW algebras and an Okounkov-Vershik like approach

 \begin{cor} Suppose that $q,t\in\C$ are generic.
 The Gelfand-Zeitlin algebra $GZ(n)=\langle Z(1),\ldots,Z(n)\rangle$ generated by all the centers $Z(i)=Z(B_i(q,t))$ is a maximal commutative subalgebra of $B_n(q,t)$ generated by the Jucys Murphy elements and their inverses $x_1=t, \; x_{i+1}=s_ix_is_i$, for $i=1,\ldots,n-1$.
 In formulae,

-\end{cor} \begin{proof} Elements of $GZ(n)$ are of the form $f_1\cdots f_n$, where $f_i\in Z(i)$.
-Since these are given by Laurent polynomials in the JM elements, the result follows. \end{proof} In particular, we can now identify the Murphy basis of every simple $L(\lambda)$ of $B_n(q,t)$ as the GZ basis. \begin{cor} For any $(\lambda,f)\in \Lambda_n$, the Murphy basis of $L(\lambda)$ is (up to scalars) identified with the GZ basis of $L(\lambda)$. \end{cor} \begin{rem} By \cref{OVlikeapproachworks}, we have an Okounkov-Vershik like approach to the representations of $B_n(q,t)$, see \cite{OV}.
+\end{cor} \begin{proof} $GZ(n)$ is generated by elements of the form $f_1\cdots f_n$, where $f_i\in Z(i)$.
+Since these are given by Laurent polynomials in the JM elements, the result follows. \end{proof} In particular, we can now identify the Murphy basis of every simple $L(\lambda)$ of $B_n(q,t)$ as the GZ basis. \begin{cor} For any $(\lambda,f)\in \Lambda_n$, the Murphy basis of $L(\lambda)$ is (up to scalars) identified with the GZ basis of $L(\lambda)$. \end{cor}

+\begin{rem} By \cref{OVlikeapproachworks}, we have an Okounkov-Vershik like approach to the representations of $B_n(q,t)$, see \cite{OV}.
 Since the Gelfand-Tsetlin basis elements are completely determined up to scalars by the corresponding eigenvalues, we can build up any simple module of $B_n(q,t)$ by the simple modules of $B_{n-1}(q,t)$, together with the action of the last JM element on the basis elements.
-We note that a similar approach to the finite dimensional representations has already appeared in \cite{IsaevOgievetsky}, but the authors have not included proofs for some of the main statements.
-It is claimed there that the algebra generated by the JM elements is maximal commutative, but no proof has appeared in the literature to the best of our knowledge. \end{rem} To make \cref{remarkonOV} explicit, since $x_n\in C(B_n(q,t),B_{n-1}(q,t))$, we have that for any simple module $L(\lambda)$, the last JM element still acts on its restriction to $B_{n-1}(q,t)$, since In particular, the summand $L(\lambda\pm\Box)$ in the decomposition of $L(\lambda)$ regarded as a $B_{n-1}(q,t)$ module is the eigenspace of $x_n$ corresponding to the $(q,t)$-content of the box added or removed from $\lambda$ to get $\lambda\pm \Box$.
+We note that a similar approach to the finite dimensional representations has already appeared in \cite{IsaevOgievetsky}, but the authors have not included proofs for some of the main statements. \end{rem}

+To make \cref{remarkonOV} explicit, since $x_n\in C(B_n(q,t),B_{n-1}(q,t))$, we have that for any simple module $L(\lambda)$, the last JM element still acts on its restriction to $B_{n-1}(q,t)$, since In particular, the summand $L(\lambda\pm\Box)$ in the decomposition of $L(\lambda)$ regarded as a $B_{n-1}(q,t)$ module is the eigenspace of $x_n$ corresponding to the $(q,t)$-content of the box added or removed from $\lambda$ to get $\lambda\pm \Box$.
 For clarity, we update the first three levels of the branching graph with this information.
 As an example, the basis element of $L(\Box)$ as a simple $B_3(q,t)$-module corresponding to the path is completely determined by the vector $(t,tq^{-2},t^{-1}q^2)$. \ytableausetup{boxsize=1em}

 \begin{cor} For $q,t\in \C$ generic, it holds

 \end{cor}